premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2013-05-13-indian-toilet-vs-western-toilet.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2013-05-13
 title: Indian Toilet vs Western Toilet
-date: 2013-05-13
-category: english-blog
-permalink: /english/blog/:title/
 ---

 I came back from the UK recently and have to stay in my friend's home which has only an Indian Toilet (Squatting Type).
 When I was using Indian Toilet - Whoosh... the whole business took less than 2 minutes and it was effortless.
 I normally take 5 - 10 minutes while using a Western Toilet.
 Once I moved to my apartment which has a Western Toilet (Sitting Type), going to the bathroom was not a breeze anymore.
 That triggered this research about the natural human defecation postures.